 According to the number of copper layers they have, printed circuit boards can be classified into single-sided (single layer), double-sided (2-layer), and multilayer.

 Also known as single-layer boards, single-sided boards are made up of one layer of copper, laminated to a substrate layer.
 These boards may also feature a solder mask and a silkscreen.
-Single-sided boards are easy to design and cost less to mass-produce.
+PCB cost for single-sided boards are easy to design and cost less to mass-produce.
 However, they are only suitable for the most simple of circuits.

 Double-sided or 2-layer boards feature a layer of substrate sandwiched between two layers of copper.
 Components can be mounted on both sides of the board.
 Double-sided boards may feature holes through which the leads of components can be inserted and soldered on the other side of the board.
 These boards can be used for relatively simple circuits.

 These boards feature four or more layers of copper, laminated to alternating layers of substrate.
 The different layers usually have dedicated purposes and are interconnected by vias.
 For example, a multilayer board may have signal layers, ground layers, and supply planes.
 Multilayer printed circuit boards are more expensive to make but are great for complex circuits, RF components, and specialization applications.

 Printed circuit boards can also be classified by their bendability, as rigid, flexible, and rigid-flex.